-If the user wishes to perform another program operation, they must check the status of both the PS and PE flags in Status Registers 4 and 5, respectively, to determine the next action.
+If the user wishes to perform another program operation, they must check the status of both the PS and PE flags in Status registers 4 and 5 respectively to determine the next action.

 If the PS bit is cleared and the PE bit is set, the user can issue a new Program command.
-Note that previous Program command that was terminated leaves that region of memory in an intermediate state, and it is recommended to erase this region of memory before attempting to program it.
+Note that previous Program command that was terminated leaves that region of memory in an intermediate state, and it is recommended to erase this region of memory before attempting to reprogram it.

 If the ES/PS bit is set, then the user cannot issue another Program/Erase command.
-The user must first issue a Resume command to re-start the suspended program/erase operation, then either allow it to run to completion or terminate it using the Terminate command.
+The user must first issue a Resume command to re-start the suspended program operation, then either allow it to run to completion or terminate it using the Terminate command.
 The user can now issue a new Program/Erase command.

-4.10.4 Terminating a Non-Volatile Register Operation in Progress
+5.10.4 Terminating a Non-Volatile Operation in Progress

-The Terminate (F0h) command, the Software Reset command (66h + 99h), the hardware reset (RESET on IO3) pin, and the JEDEC Reset are ways to terminate any on-going internal self-timed program/erase operation (and in some cases reset the device).
-However, abruptly terminating the Status Register Write, Status Register Lock, or OTP Security Register Program command is not desirable because this can leave these non-volatile registers in an indeterminate state.
+The Terminate (F0h) command, the Software Reset command (66h + 99h), the hardware reset (RESET) pin, and the JEDEC Reset are ways to terminate any on-going internal self-timed program/erase operation (and in some cases reset the device).
+However, abruptly terminating a Status Register Write, Status Register Lock, or OTP Security Register Program command is not desirable as this may leave these non-volatile registers in an indeterminate state.

 Thus, when the device is busy executing the Status Register Write, the Status Register Lock or the OTP Security Register Program command, then the Terminate command is ignored.
 The software reset, hardware reset, and JEDEC reset actions are delayed until after the internal self-timed operations are completed; once the internal operation is completed, the device is reset.
-See Section 4.12 for more information on how to perform a JEDEC hardware reset.
+See Section 5.12 for more information on how to perform a JEDEC hardware reset.

-4.11 OTP Security Register Lock
+5.11 OTP Security Register Lock

-The AT25XE041D device supports four 128-byte OTP security registers.
+The AT25FF041A device supports four 128-byte OTP security registers.
 One register is programmed by Renesas Electronics at the factory and is always locked.
 The other three OTP registers can be programmed by the user and become locked whenever any bit in the most significant byte of that register is written.
-In response to this write operation, hardware writes bits 5:3 (SL3:SL1) of Status Register 2 to indicate that the corresponding register has been locked.
+In response to this write operation, hardware writes bits 5:3 (SL3:SL1) of Status register 2 to indicate that the corresponding register has been locked.
 Software can read this field to determine which registers have been locked.

 Each byte of each register can be written using address bits 8:0 that are driven with the Program OTP Security register command (9Bh).
-See Table 31 in Section 6.26, Program Security Register (9Bh) for an exact encoding of these address bits.
+See Table 30 in Section 7.22, Program Security Register (9Bh) for an exact encoding of these address bits.

-This concept is shown in Figure 21, where A[8:7] are used to select between the four OTP Security registers, and A[6:0] are used to select one of the 128 bytes within that register.
-A value of 7'b1111111 on A[6:0] indicates an access to the MSB of that register as shown below.
+In Figure 21, A[8:7] are used to select between the four OTP Security registers, and A[6:0] are used to select one of the 128 bytes within that register.
+A value of 7'b1111111 on A[6:0] indicates an access to the MSB of that register.